-There’s more caravan cleaning tips in our previous guide.
+There are more caravan cleaning tips in our previous guide.

 IMPORTANT DISCLAIMER: During the making of this video our team were not using a suitable step ladder to reach the roof of the caravan.
-We would advise using a much taller platform ladder with high handrail or even a platform.
-Also it’s advisable to get someone to hold the ladders at all times.
+We would advise using a much taller platform ladder with a high handrail or even a platform.
+Also, it’s advisable to get someone to hold the ladders at all times.
 Always take care when working at height.
 We hope this error doesn’t detract from what otherwise is a very helpful video.

 Over to you…

 Do you have any tips on cleaning the exterior of your caravan that you want to share?
-As always. please comment in the box below.
+As always, please comment in the box below.

 Note: All details correct at time of publication but may be subject to change.